incepter/react-async-states/packages/docs/docs/use-cases.md

   areEqual: (prev, next) => prev === next, // the default equality check is by Object.is })
 // or can be used like this:
-const currentUserPosts = useAsyncStateSelector( ["current-user", "posts"],
+const currentUserPosts = useSelector(
+  ["current-user", "posts"],
   (user, posts) => posts.data.filter(t => t.data.userId === user.id),
   areEqual
 );
 ```
 ## **Select from multiple states**
-This is possible via `useAsyncStateSelector` that allows to subscribe to multiple
+This is possible via `useSelector` that allows to subscribe to multiple
 states and select the needed information.
 It also allows you to write a function
 receiving all registered states in the provider and subscribe to only relevant
 ones based on your needs (maybe targeting via regex?).